Tradologie

 1. Basmati and Non-Basmati Rice

-India is the largest rice exporter globally, and this trend will continue in 2025.
-With consistent demand from the Middle East, Africa, and parts of Europe, Indian rice, especially basmati varieties, remains a staple in international kitchens.
+India is the largest rice exporter globally, and this trend will continue in 2026.
+With consistent demand from the Middle East, Africa, and parts of Europe, Indian rice, especially basmati rice varieties, remains a staple in international kitchens.

 The ROI is highest when buyers schedule pre-fixed meetings with shortlisted suppliers and follow up with third-party audits or sampling post-event.